zoeShao/An-IOS-App/deliverables/iteration-02.review.md

  * 2 - 4 decisions.
  * Ordered from most to least important.
  * Feel free to refer/link to process artifact(s).
-1 we under-estimate diffuiculty to deploy iOS App
-2 we planed to have three group members to do front-end.
-However, it turns out that, deliverables 2 mainly foucus on front-end, three members did have enough time to finish front-end.
+ * we planed to have three group members to do front-end.
+However, fornt-end have heavy work load in this deliverables.
-3 The back-end group members had little work to do.
+ * back-end group members had little work to do.

 #### Planned changes